kgateway-dev/kgateway/docs/content/reference/cli/glooctl_edit_settings_externalauth.md

 ### Synopsis

 Let gloo know the location of the ext auth server.
-This is a Gloo Enterprise feature.
+This is a Gloo Edge Enterprise feature.

 ```
 glooctl edit settings externalauth [flags]